 Tim leads the overall strategy and directs the day-to-day operations of NSTXL.
 He has led NSTXL from original concept through incorporation to present-day scale.
 Tim brings over 20 years of experience building and managing non-profit technology consortia.
 NSTXL is the third national organization he has helped to launch and build, each of which focused on scaling and commercializing innovative technology through policy and public-private partnerships.
 Tim has spent his entire professional career operating at the intersection of business, policy and politics, including directing recording-breaking campaigns, convening and managing numerous coalitions, and leading successful policy efforts at the national, state and local levels.
 Tim holds a Master of Public Policy from the Sanford Institute at Duke University and a Bachelors Degree in Government from the University of Texas, Austin.

 Larry oversees all active prototype programs and manages the contracting and acquisition programs for the consortium.
 Larry is a recognized subject matter expert in the identification, development, prototyping, assessment, and transition of innovative technologies to enhance current and future operational capabilities.
 His efforts have led to the rapid and deliberate identification, demonstration, assessment, transition or transfer, and sustainment of numerous innovative concepts and emerging and enabling technologies supporting urgent and recurring U.S. Department of Defense and Department of Homeland Security operational needs and requirements.
 He has spent time in both the Federal service and private industry, and retired from the United States Air Force.
 During his 20 years in public civil service, he held positions in the Office of the Secretary of Defense, the United States Air Force, the General Services Administration, and the United States Navy as a Project Manager, Test Manager, Business Manager and Contracting Officer, and Program Manager respectively.
-He holds a Master of Public Administration and a Bachelor of Arts from Southern Illinois University.
-He is currently finishing a Doctorate of Management from Colorado Technical University, conducting research into how technology acceleration affects National Security.
+He holds a Doctor of Management from Colorado Technical University as well as a Master of Public Administration and a Bachelor of Arts from Southern Illinois University.

 Erik Olbeter is the Chief Operating Officer of the National Security Technology Accelerator (NSTXL).
 In this capacity, he oversees the management of NSTXL’s consortia and OTA contracts, tech discovery, vetting, and prospecting, and new service offerings.
 Prior to NSTXL, Erik has held leadership roles in the financial and tech industries, always at the intersection of government, finance, and technology.
 He served as Senior Vice President in charge of ICF’s commercial Energy Advisory practice serving both commercial and government clients.
 Prior to that, he spent 12 years on Wall Street as a technology analyst managing teams of researchers covering a wide range of emerging technologies such as cyber and advanced battery storage.
 He has his master’s in public policy from Georgetown University and is a CFA charter holder.